Haichang-Lu/Research-Group/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Haichang Lu

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Haichang
-last_name: Bighetti
+last_name: Lu

 # Is this the primary user of the site?
 superuser: true